mochi/mochikit/doc/rst/MochiKit/Visual.rst

 Copyright
 =========

 Copyright 2005 Bob Ippolito <bob@redivi.com>.
-This program is free software;
-you can redistribute it and/or modify it under the terms of the `MIT License`_.
+This program is dual-licensed free software; you can redistribute it and/or modify it under the terms of the `MIT License`_ or the `Academic Free License v2.1`_.

 .. _`MIT License`: http://www.opensource.org/licenses/mit-license.php
+.. _`Academic Free License v2.1`: http://www.opensource.org/licenses/afl-2.1.php

 Portions adapted from `Rico`_ are available under the terms of the `Apache License, Version 2.0`_.